Welcome! We're so glad you're thinking about bringing your students to the Getty Center.

 Q: I don't want a tour.
 Do I have to make a reservation?

 Yes, reservations are required for all school groups.
-All reservations include a Guided Tour.
+Tours for grades K-12 are guided, but you can choose to self guide instead.
 Students are encouraged to explore the gardens with chaperones following their tour.

-For a virtual visit, Guided experiences are available through our Getty Virtual Art Explorations program.
+To schedule a guided virtual visit, please visit Getty Virtual Art Explorations program.

 Confirmation

 Due to the high volume of requests that we receive, we prioritize sending confirmations according to date of the visit requested.
-If you have any questions on the status of your request or you have not received a confirmation email within four weeks, please call (310) 440-7322 and speak with a K–12 groups associate.
+If you have any questions on the status of your request or you have not received a confirmation email within four weeks, please call School Group Reservations at (310) 440-7322.

 We require one teacher or adult for every 10 students.
-Chaperones are responsible for monitoring and accompanying students at all times during their visit, even if students are high school aged, for safety and security purposes.
+For safety and security purposes, chaperones are responsible for monitoring and accompanying students at all times during their visit, including high school aged students.

 Please be prepared to separate your students into smaller groups for the Guided Tour.
 We will tell you the exact number of students, chaperones, and how many tour guides are available.
 Your flexibility and assistance with this process are greatly appreciated.

-After the tour, please keep students in chaperone-led groups for exploring the Central Garden.
-We will be allowing students to re-enter the galleries with their chaperone but please avoid interrupting tours in progress or rooms that may be crowded.
+If you would like to visit the Central Garden after the tour, please keep students in chaperone-led groups.
+Students may re-enter the galleries with their chaperone but please avoid interrupting tours in progress or rooms that may be crowded.

 Q: What responsibilities do chaperones have?